jakeosx/sync-applescript/README.md

 # About

-This app is designed to be run from the destination location and sync files found elsewhere.
+This Applescript is designed to be run from the destination location and sync files found elsewhere.

 So, for example, I keep a copy on a thumb drive.
-I plug in the drive, run the application and it syncs folders on the drive with folders on my computer, updating the changed files and deleted the deleted files.
+I plug in the drive, run the application and it updates folders on the drive to match the folders on my computer---updating the changed files and deleting the deleted files.

+It is a one-way sync, updating <DESTINATION> directory with any changes in <ORIGIN> directory, filling a backup role, rather than a true sync.

 # Requirements